Exploring the Bitcoin Mesoscale: Results

-Centralization indices are global measures intended to measure the centrality of the entire network (instead of providing a rank of its nodes).
-In mathematical terms, the centralization reads
+} Centralisation indices, instead, are intended to quantify the ``distance'' of a given configuration from the most unbalanced one.
+In mathematical terms, a generic centralisation index reads

-where $c^*=\max\{c_i\}_{i=1}^N$ represents the empirical, maximum value of the chosen centrality measure (i.e. computed on the network under consideration) and the denominator is calculated over a benchmark graph, defined as the one providing the maximum attainable value of the quantity $\sum_{i=1}^N(c^*-c_i)$.

-The benchmark graph for which is nothing else than a star graph (with the same number of nodes of the network under inspection).
-For each centrality we should compute the centralization index by computing the star-graph centralization maximum value.
+where $c^*=\max\{c_i\}_{i=1}^N$ represents the maximum value of the chosen centrality measured on the network under consideration and the denominator is calculated on the graph providing the maximum attainable value of the quantity $\sum_{i=1}^N(c^*-c_i)$ (see also Appendix C).
+For what concerns the degree, closeness and betweenness centrality, such a benchmark can be proven to be nothing else than a star graph with the same number of nodes of the network under inspection.
+More explicitly, in the case of the degree centrality, the centralisation index $C_k$ reads

-and the degree centralization would reveal to us if (and, in case, `how much') Bitcoin has become similar to a star graph at a certain point during its history.

-From the results in figure \ref{fig:deg_centralisation} appears that, after a period of growth lasted until mid-2013, during which it reached values as large as $0.75$, the Gini coefficient has decreased and is now steadily around the value of $0.5$.
-Overall, we would like to stress that $0.5$ is not a small value: in fact, it describes an ecosystem where the $50\%$ of connections are incident to the $1\%$ of nodes.
-It is also interesting to notice the big leap down of the Gini coefficient in 2013: during that year, Mt.
-Gox (which managed $\simeq70\%$ of transactions at the time \cite{decker2014bitcoin}) started the down-ward spiral which eventually led to its bankruptcy in 2014: USD withdrawals halting, financial investigations and expensive lawsuits weakened the trading website ability to stay on the market.
-The final blow was the public discovery of a huge theft of around $750.000$ bitcoins, which went on undetected for years.

-The huge decrease of the Gini coefficient may be, thus, related to the Mt.
-Gox `loss of prominence' in the Bitcoin ecosystem.
-On the other hand, bubble periods seem to have little correlation with the evolution of the Gini coefficient.\\

-The evolution of the Gini coefficient may lead us to imagine that the Bitcoin ecosystem has become similar to a very centralized structure, pretty much similar to a star graph, at some point during its history.
-In order to answer this question, we have computed the so-called \textit{centralization index} at the weekly time scale (from \cite{lin2020lightning}).